standard-things/esm/README.md

 ```

 While these examples have not covered every possible syntax for `import`
-and `export` statements, I hope they provide the intuition necessary to
+and `export` declarations, I hope they provide the intuition necessary to
-imagine how any statement could be compiled.
+imagine how any declaration could be compiled.

 When I have some time, I hope to implement a [live-compiling text
 editor](https://github.com/benjamn/reify/issues/15) to enable